Fragment Density Map

 GMEM Space

 This space exists whenever tiled rendering/GMEM is used, even without FDM.
 It is the space used to access GMEM, with the origin at the upper left of the tile.
 The hardware automatically transforms rendering space into GMEM space whenever GMEM is accessed using the various *_WINDOW_OFFSET registers.
-The origin of this space will be called \(b_{cs}\), the common bin start, for reasons that are explained below.
+The origin of this space in rendering space, or the value of *_WINDOW_OFFSET, will be called \(b_{cs}\), the common bin start, for reasons that are explained below.
 When using FDM, coordinates in this space must be multiplied by the scaling factor \(s\) derived from the fragment density map, or equivalently divided by the fragment area (as defined by the Vulkan specification), with the origin still at the upper left of the tile.
 For example, if \(s_x = 1/2\), then the bin is half as wide as it would’ve been without FDM and all coordinates in this space must be divided by 2.

 Rendering space